API Design Line

 - High-level roadmaps for API development are established.

-- The goal of the API is to hide backend data models and discrepancies.
+- The API is intended to shield consumers from backend complexity and inconsistencies.

-- The API’s design and endpoints have a clear connection to their business value and features.
+- The API design and exposed capabilities clearly trace back to business value and user needs.

-- The goal of the API is to hide backend data models and discrepancies.
+- The API is intended to shield consumers from backend complexity and inconsistencies.

-- The API’s design and endpoints have a clear connection to their business value and features.
+- The API design and exposed capabilities clearly trace back to business value and user needs.

-- The API’s design and endpoints have a clear connection to their business value and features.
+- The API design and exposed capabilities clearly trace back to business value and user needs.

 - The API contract is tested and meets functional and non-functional requirements.